NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 the files that you will need, which is done differently depending on which operating system you have.

-On the last day, in the "Putting the pieces together" session we will give examples of how we use these tools in our day-to-day work.
+On the last day, in the *Putting the pieces together* session we will give examples of how we use these tools in our day-to-day work.
 During the course, spend some time thinking about how these tools could be useful for you in your own project(s).
 After you've gone through the tutorial you may feel that some of the tools could make your life easier from the get-go, while others may take some time to implement efficiently (and some you may never use again after the course).
-Our idea with the "Putting the pieces together" session is to have an open discussion about where to go from here.
+Our idea with the *Putting the pieces together* session is to have an open discussion about where to go from here.

 ## Setup for Mac / Linux users